Skip to main content

 • “An interesting idea mixing 'Star Trek' and 'The Sims', but it has far too much grinding and not enough payoffs to consider this a 'good' game.”

-• “The planet exploration is another repetitive and eventually mindless part of the game; it gets old to clear out and loot the hostiles and build extractors and other structures after the umpteenth time, and the last update unfortunately expanded this tedious process to trade as well.”
+• “The planet exploration is another repetitive and eventually mindless part of the game; it gets old to clear out and loot the hostiles and build extractors and other structures after the umpteenth time, and the novelty of orbital bombardment has worn off.
+The last update unfortunately expanded this tedious process to trade as well.”

-• “Its early access so it is not finished; many of the game's systems are clunky and unpolished, the AI is pretty poor (update to that is in the works), and combat is unengaging and tedious.”
+• “Its early access so it is not finished; many of the game's systems are clunky and unpolished, the AI is pretty poor (an update to that is in the works), and combat is unengaging and tedious.”

 • humor

-The game is praised for its cute and humorous graphics, featuring quirky characters like a cat with a robot army, which adds charm to the base management experience.
-While the humor is enjoyable, some reviewers feel it lacks depth and suggest that more comedic elements could enhance the overall experience.
-Overall, it combines sim-style gameplay with sci-fi humor, but it has room for improvement in its comedic execution and gameplay mechanics.
+The game is praised for its cute and humorous graphics, featuring funny characters like a cat commanding a robot army, which adds charm to the base management experience.
+While the humor is enjoyable, some players feel it could be enhanced further to elevate the game's uniqueness and overall appeal.
+Overall, it strikes a good balance between simulation and sci-fi humor, making it engaging for fans of the genre.

 • “You're looking at an adorable and funny, yet surprisingly complex base management game.”